webprofusion/certify-docs/docs/deployment/tasks_intro.md

 }
 ```

-For advanced webhook scenarios, a custom script is recommended (see Powershell script above).
+For advanced webhook scenarios, a custom script is recommended (see *Run a Powershell Script* above).

-### Stop, Start or Restart a Service

-Select a local service to restart.
-Usually used in conjunction with another deployment task to cause the new certificate to new applied.
+### Deploy to Apache, nginx, Generic Server, Certificate Export

+Export the certificate to local or remote locations (including SSH/SFTP) as PEM format with Key file and optional chain file.

+For a general introduction to certificates and their file types see [Certificates](../guides/certificates.md).

+### Deploy to Certificate Store (Local)

+This task is deprecated and is not generally required.
+This imports the certificate into the local certificate store with your choice of store type (Personal, Web Hosting) and choice of Friendly Name.
+Note that the default auto deployment system in Certify will already store certificates in the My/Personal certificate store.